Store hours can be found online at http://www.wartburgstore.com.

 Posters and Posting Policy

 All Wartburg College students, faculty, and staff may produce and display posters at approved locations on campus.
 More detail about posters and the posting policy is available here.

 Counseling Services in the Pathways Center of the Vogel Library provides confidential, short-term individual and group mental health counseling, as well as programming and general consultation to the campus community.
 The staff includes two licensed mental health counselors.
 A student may discuss any personal concern, such as relationships, family issues, life decisions, sexuality, loss and grief, feelings of depression or anxiety, eating disorders, sexual assault, or substance abuse.
 Staff refer students to other campus services or off-campus mental health professionals as appropriate to their needs, including specialized counseling and medication.

 MENSA BOARD PLANS

 On-campus students must have a board plan.
-Various meal plans are available, depending on academic classification.
+Various meal plans are available.